solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Brady believed these bodies were allied to the sandy Foraminiferan _Hyperammina vagans_ which consists of a plexus of coiled tubules.
 Nicholson partly adopted this view, but thought it well to place the fossils in a new genus and species, _Girvanella problematica_. _Girvanella_ has since been found in many palaeozoic and mesozoic limestones, and Rhumbler places even certain living Foraminifera in the genus.
 In certain Silurian strata in the Baltic region, thick layers of limestones are mainly composed of masses or "knolls" of _Girvanella_ each perhaps several centimetres in diameter.

-Many and varied opinions have been published in the now considerable literature on this subject.
-Girvanella has been regarded as Foraminiferan, as masses of worm tubes, as a Blue-Green Alga, as a Sponge, Hydrozoan (Stromatoporoid), as a calcareous alga related to the Codiaceae.
+Many and varied opinions have been published in the now considerable literature on this subject. _Girvanella_ has been regarded as Foraminiferan, as masses of worm tubes, as a Blue-Green Alga, as a Sponge, Hydrozoan (Stromatoporoid), as a calcareous alga related to the Codiaceae.
 At the present time, opinion is divided between the calcareous-algal and the Foraminiferal theories.

 Owing to the kindness of Prof. A. W. Gibb of the University of Aberdeen, I had the good fortune to obtain some of Dr. Nicholson's own Girvan material, from which I was allowed to cut sections.
-These show abundance of "Girvanella problematical."
+These show abundance of "_Girvanella problematica_."

-Girvanella is beyond any shadow of doubt a pattern in nummulitic limestone.
+_Girvanella_ is beyond any shadow of doubt a pattern in nummulitic limestone.
 With careful observation it is possible to detect the nummulitic structure beneath and in the pattern and continuing into the surrounding clear part of the limestone.
 One feature can soon be made out under a power of about 400 diameters, _viz._, a finely punctate appearance due to the disk-structure, each dark point being surrounded by a circle.
 The successive "disks," furrowed marginal cord, septa, alar prolongations, _etc._, all require great patience for their detection, but they exist.

-The sets of parallel curved tubes or bands common in Girvanella are formed by curved, furrowed and banded marginal cord.
+The sets of parallel curved tubes or bands common in _Girvanella_ are formed by curved, furrowed and banded marginal cord.
 The rows of little circles (mistaken by some observers for cells of blue-green algae) belong to bases of septa astride of the cord, or to the ends of fan-like septa.
-Accordingly, although Girvanella is a concretionary structure, the pattern is not quite in the same category as those radio-concentric ones that are independent of nummulitic structure, _e.g._ _Parkeria_, simple oolite granules (without Girvanella pattern), _etc._
+Accordingly, although _Girvanella_ is a concretionary structure, the pattern is not quite in the same category as those radio-concentric ones that are independent of nummulitic structure, _e.g._ _Parkeria_, simple oolite granules (without _Girvanella_ pattern), _etc._

-Girvanella, then, is a pattern in _chiaroscuro_ — mainly _oscuro_.
-The nummulitic structure perhaps influences the form of that pattern, and I doubt whether Girvanella could form in any other limestone than a nummulitic one.
+_Girvanella_, then, is a pattern in _chiaroscuro_ — mainly _oscuro_.
+The nummulitic structure perhaps influences the form of that pattern, and I doubt whether _Girvanella_ could form in any other limestone than a nummulitic one.

-_Sphaerocodium_ Rothpletz is very probably a lithomorph akin to Girvanella.
+_Sphaerocodium_ Rothpletz is very probably a lithomorph akin to _Girvanella_.
 The "schlauchförmige zellen" and supposed "Sporangia" must, I believe, be interpreted in a sense otherwise than that implied by these designations.
 In Dr. Rothpletz' photo of _S. gotlandicum_ (Plate 4.
 Fig. 1, Kalkalg Gottlands) I am fairly certain I can detect the underlying nummulitic structure.

-In oolite grains there may be successive zones of ordinary oolitic pattern and of Girvanella structure.
-Wethered figures a pisolite grain with Girvanella surrounding a Crinoid joint.
+In oolite grains there may be successive zones of ordinary oolitic pattern and of _Girvanella_ structure.
+Wethered figures a pisolite grain with _Girvanella_ surrounding a Crinoid joint.

 Spongiostromids